 Hit from Behind

 One client was rear-ended while at a Pennsylvania Turnpike exit ramp.
 The defendant had pushed his car into another car, causing our client to suffer injuries to his ribs, abdomen, chest, diaphragm, and back injuries that required epidural injections.

-In one case, a diesel fuel tank fell from a truck and spilled onto Interstate 95.
+In one commercial truck accident case, a diesel fuel tank fell from a truck and spilled onto Interstate 95.
 Our client pulled his vehicle over on the shoulder.
 The driver of an oncoming vehicle lost control after hitting the fuel slick and struck him.
 Our client suffered a traumatic brain injury, which led to amnesia.
 After multiple surgeries and therapies, he was declared disabled in terms of employment and not medically cleared to drive.
 Gay & Chacker obtained $16.5 million from the insurance companies of the two defendants, a produce wholesaler and a trailer repair company, whose negligence had led to the fuel tank spill.